 IMMIGRANTS’ RIGHTS GROUP

-Prior to law school, Susan was a community organizer in Providence, Rhode Island, organizing in working-class immigrant communities for immigrants’ rights, racial justice and police accountability, tenants’ rights, and education equity.
-Susan holds a Bachelor of Arts in History and Latin American Studies from Brown University, and a Juris Doctor degree from the University of California, Berkeley Law School.
+Prior to law school, Susan was a community organizer in Providence, Rhode Island, and worked on campaigns for immigrants’ rights, racial justice and police accountability, tenants’ rights, and education equity.
+They hold a Bachelor of Arts in History and Latin American Studies from Brown University, and a Juris Doctor degree from the University of California, Berkeley Law School.